-With detail spatial analysis we can understand rock formations, dip and strike of geology, plan better surveys, model water flow (both surface and subsurface), detect geo-hazards like unstable slopes and flood areas.
+With detailed spatial analysis we can understand rock formations, dip and strike of geology, plan better surveys, model water flow (both surface and subsurface), detect geo-hazards like unstable slopes and flood areas.

-Here are some steps below that you can take to better combing GIS and Geoscience.
+Here are some steps below that you can take to better combine GIS and Geoscience.

 Get GIS training NOW.

-GIS is a great add on to many disciplines and should not be seen as single career goal.
-Taking a 1 year college degree, or two year masters in GIS will prepare you for an amazing future.
+GIS is a great add on to many disciplines and should not be seen as a single career goal.
+Taking a 1-year college degree, or two-year masters in GIS will prepare you for an amazing future.

 Take what works best for you and get start your GIS training now.